 - After data synchronization is complete, we recommend that you remove the CIDR blocks of DTS servers from the whitelists or security groups.

-- Select the objects to synchronize.
+- Select the objects to be synchronized.

 You can use the object name mapping feature to rename the objects that are synchronized to the destination instance.
 For more information, see Object name mapping.